Alfred E. Smith Career and Technical Education High School (07X600)

 Academic Highlights: CTE program(s): Automotive Technician, Collision Repair and Refinishing Technology, Graphic Design

-Other Features: Career and Technical Education (CTE), College Trips, Dress Code, Internships Available, Multi-Session School, Program(s) with 2 GE Applicants Per Seat, Program(s) with 3+ GE Applicants Per Seat, Program(s) with 3+ SWD Applicants Per Seat, Summer Internships, Uniform
+Other Features: Career and Technical Education (CTE), College Trips, Dress Code, Financial Literacy Coursework, Internships Available, Multi-Session School, Paid Internships, Summer Internships, Uniform

 English Language Learner Programs: Transitional Bilingual Education: Spanish